planning and following journeys

 E - Cannot undertake any journey because it would cause overwhelming psychological distress to the claimant 10

 - 'Journey' means a local journey, whether familiar or unfamiliar.
 'Follow' means having the mental ability to reliably follow a route, it does not mean the physical act of moving.
+If you need someone with you to prevent you harming yourself or others when making a journey, 11F might apply.

 - This activity may not apply to you at all, or not all of the time.
-However, it might apply to you if your epilepsy or seizures affect your ability to think clearly or affects your senses, so that the activity is difficult or dangerous.
+However, it might apply to you if your epilepsy or seizures affect your ability to think clearly or affect your senses, so that the activity is difficult or dangerous.
 It might only affect your ability to do this activity at certain times, such as during and after a seizure.
-It might also affect you if, for example, your medication affects your thinking, concentration, memory or taking in information.
+It might also affect you if, for example, your medication affects your thinking, concentration, memory, or taking in information.
 It might also apply if you need supervision to be able to plan or follow a journey.

 - Your safety is important.
 For example, this activity might apply to you if you always need someone with you when going out to keep you safe if you have a seizure, or if you are confused after a seizure and need help to complete your journey.